kube-rs/kube/architecture.md

 These build upon `watch_object` with specific mappers.

 #### events
-Contains an `EventRecorder` ala [client-go/events](https://github.com/kubernetes/client-go/tree/master/tools/events) that controllers can hook into, to publish events related to their reconciliations.
+Contains an event `Recorder` ala [client-go/events](https://github.com/kubernetes/client-go/tree/master/tools/events) that controllers can hook into, to publish events related to their reconciliations.

 ## Crate Delineation and Overlaps
 When working on the the client machinery, it's important to realise that there are effectively 5 layers involved: